Landscape Plans for Land Development

 - In cases when hardscape cannot be avoided inside the Tree Protection Zone,

-- In cases when the maximum grading slope of 3:1 cannot be maintained, such as excavation of parking garages, etc. shoring or shotcrete solutions will have to be coordinated with the Arborist and Architect and Engineers before plans can be approved and all tree protection measure requirements must be referenced on related plans.
-A Comfort Letter for sidewall preparation will be required.
+- In cases when the maximum grading slope of 3:1 cannot be maintained, such as excavation of parking garages, etc., shoring or shotcrete solutions will have to be coordinated with the Arborist and Architect and Engineers before plans can be approved and all tree protection measure requirements must be referenced on related plans.
+A Supervision Letter for sidewall preparation will be required.

 - Handicap accessibility must be reasonably provided and clearly marked throughout the site.